neovim/doc/README.md

 NEOVIM_BRANCH=my-neovim-branch \
 DEPS_REPO=<username>/neovim-deps \
 DEPS_BRANCH=my-deps-branch \
-./ci/rebuild-deps64.sh
+./ci/deps64.sh
 ```

 # Testing PRs

-Building of PRs is disabled for this repository, because that would change the contents of `neovim/doc`.
-To test your PRs using Travis CI, follow these steps:
+Building of PRs is disabled for this repository; builds would always fail because of [Travis's security restrictions](http://docs.travis-ci.com/user/pull-requests/#Security-Restrictions-when-testing-Pull-Requests).
+You can test your changes in a different way, though.
+Here's an example on how to test `neovim/doc`-related changes using Travis CI:

  * Fork the `neovim/doc` repository to `<username>/doc`.
  * Using your `neovim/bot-ci` fork: